 Thanks to Richard Albutt at Birmingham Central Library for advice and encouragement, as always, and the suggestion to make this material available via the internet.

-Thanks to Tony Brettell, past head of Heath Mount Primary School, Balsall Heath, albeit a cricket man not a history man! for his patience, interest and support.
+Thanks to the late Tony Brettell, past head of Heath Mount Primary School, Balsall Heath, albeit a cricket man not a history man! for his patience, interest and support.

 Thanks to Old Salt, Clinton Davies for contributions on a whole variety of information, not least placenames, street names and the works of John Morris Jones.

-Thanks with especial gratitude to Mike Hodder, the ever-patient former Birmingham City Archaeologist who has generously given me his time and expert advice and whose readiness to give me access to the Birmingham Sites & Monuments Record utterly transformed the scope of this document.
+Thanks especially to Mike Hodder, the ever-patient former Birmingham City Archaeologist who has generously given me his time and expert advice and whose readiness to give me access to the Birmingham Sites & Monuments Record utterly transformed the scope of this document.
 It was his suggestion that this become an electronic document rather than a book.
 'Is it your Millennium project?" he asked.

 Wikipedia & Wikimedia

-Some images in this document are taken from UK Housing at http://ukhousing.wikia.com.
-This is a wikia site set up by Erebus555 which operates in the same way as Wikipedia.
+Some images in this document are from UK Housing at http://ukhousing.wikia.com.
+This is a wiki site set up by Erebus555 which operates in the same way as Wikipedia.